lazywithclass/lazywithclass.github.io/2015-06-02/README.md

-# Download responses of ajax calls for a set of pages
+# Download ajax calls responses for a set of pages

 ## The need